Cyber-Musketeers/ATTACK-RISK/README.md

 ## Future Work

-This implementation has a shaky ground on how the probabilities are calculated, they currently follow the methodology laid out by TODO ENTER PAPER HERE, but this means that over half of the ATT&CK TTPs have "minimal" probability
+This implementation has a shaky ground on how the probabilities are calculated, they currently follow the methodology laid out by [1], but this means that over half of the ATT&CK TTPs have "minimal" probability

 ## Citations